 Historically, public and private equity offerings have been our principal source of liquidity.
-During the three months ended March 31, 2021 and subsequent, the Company closed the following offerings of its Common Stock.
+During the six months ended June 30, 2021, the Company had the following offerings of its Common Stock.

 The Company is party to the At-The-Market Offering Agreement, dated July 1, 2020 ("ATM Agreement") with H.C.
 Wainwright & Co., LLC ("Wainwright"), pursuant to which the Company may issue and sell over time and from time to time, to or through Wainwright, up to \$10,000,000 of shares of the Company's common stock.
 During January 2021, the Company sold 1,030,000 shares of its common stock pursuant to the ATM Agreement for net proceeds of approximately \$2,072,000.
+There were no sales under the ATM Agreement during the three months ended June 30, 2021.